Creating A Workplace Safety Program: Everything Employers Need To Know

 OSHA inspections are on the rise, with Congress recently allocating OSHA an additional $12.7 million for enforcement and establishing 50 new inspector posts.
-With OSHA penalties of up to $13,653 per violation, it’s critical to have a proper safety program in place to lower your risk.
+With OSHA penalties of up to $13,653 per violation, it’s critical to have a proper workplace safety program in place to lower your risk.
 But how do you create a program that will ensure a safe work environment for your employees?

 Complete Payroll Solutions provides outsourced safety services to advise businesses on how to create a safer workplace, reduce HR liabilities, and comply with workplace laws and regulations like OSHA.
 We understand the actions needed to get a comprehensive safety program up and running and avoid potential penalties.